One advantage to online safety and security is the use of proxies. The goal for most people online is to stay secure and anonymous.

 If the idea of using a proxy has you uneasy, a more secure alternative is to use a Virtual Private Network (VPN).
 VPNs are more secure, reliable, and faster than proxies.
 Also, they encrypt all traffic, meaning they are essentially hacker-proof.

 With a proxy, though, just know that you'll get what you pay for.
-The trusted, reputable VPNs typically charge a fee for usage.
+The trusted, reputable VPNs typically charge a fee for usage unless you use a free VPN.